Effective Relief from

 Sports

-Sports-related impact or wear and tear affecting the mid-back
+Sports-related injuries or wear and tear affecting the mid-back

 Overexertion